 - Brain fog (cognitive difficulties)

 You may have noticed the connection between Meniere’s and many other chronic health disorders.
 For example, fatigue is a common problem for those with chronic fatigue syndrome of fibromyalgia.
 Sensory sensitives are a common migraine symptom.
-Cognitive problems such as memory difficulties and concentration problems are associated with everything from fibromyalgia to post-concussion syndrome.
+Cognitive problems such as memory difficulties and concentration problems have a link to everything from fibromyalgia to post-concussion syndrome.
 What factor ties all of these problems together?
 Most begin following head or neck trauma.

 The Upper Cervical Solution for Meniere’s and Vertigo

-Meniere’s disease and its many symptoms like vertigo can often be linked to a misalignment of the atlas (the top bone in the spine).
+Meniere’s disease and its many symptoms like vertigo have a connection to a misalignment of the atlas (the top bone in the spine).
 This is because the atlas plays a key role in everything from brainstem function to facilitating vertebral artery flow.
 Getting the proper amount of blood to the ears is an important factor in the function of the vestibular system (which controls balance).
 Also, the proper function of the Eustachian tubes can be affected by long-term neck issues.
 Thus, in large case studies, Meniere’s symptoms (especially vertigo) respond favorably to upper cervical chiropractic care.